-© 2016 Grant Thornton International Ltd. All rights reserved.
+© 2017 Grant Thornton International Ltd. All rights reserved.

-"Grant Thornton" refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
 Grant Thornton International Ltd (GTIL) and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
-GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
+GTIL and do not obligate, one another and are not liable for one another's acts or omissions.